 How Can I Get an Accident Off My Record?

 Unfortunately, there is no way to remove an accident from your driving record in Texas.
-However, you can request a copy of your driving record from the Texas Department of Public Safety and review it for any inaccuracies.
+However, you can request a copy of your driving record from the Texas Department of Public Safety and review it for inaccuracies.
 You can file a dispute and request a correction if you find any errors.

 Contact Us Today

 When you’ve been injured in a crash that wasn’t your fault, you need an experienced Dallas car accident attorney from The Benton Law Firm.
 We’ll work hard to build a strong case for you to obtain the compensation you deserve.
-Call us today at (214) 777-7777 to get a free consultation about how we can help.
+Call us today at (214) 777-7777 for a free consultation about how we can help.